Social trading: Characteristics

 Social trading is an alternative way of analyzing financial data by looking at what other traders are doing and comparing and copying their techniques and strategies.
 Prior to the advent of social trading, investors and traders were relying on fundamental or technical analysis to form their investment decisions.
 Using social trading investors and traders could integrate into their investment decision-process social indicators from trading data-feeds of other traders.
 Social trading platforms or networks can be considered a subcategory of social networking services.

 Social trading allows traders to trade online with the help of others and some have claimed shortens the learning curve from novice to experienced trader.
 Traders can interact with others, watch others take trades, then duplicate their trades and learn what prompted the top performer to take a trade in the first place.
 By copying trades, traders can learn which strategies work and which do not work.
-Social trading is used to do speculation; in the moral context speculative practices are considered negatively and to be avoided by each individual. who conversely should maintain a long term horizon avoiding any types of short term speculation.
+Social trading is used to do speculation; in the moral context speculative practices are considered negatively and to be avoided by each individual. who conversely should maintain a long-term horizon avoiding any types of short term speculation.

-There are three main types of trades:
+Social Media has permeated the trading world such that two main types of trading has evolved: